-Here are all the best holiday drinks for entertaining during the Christmas season, from non alcoholic mulled cider to cranberry champagne cocktails!
+Here are all the best holiday drinks for the Christmas season!
+Try holiday cocktails like the Poinsettia, or festive spiced mulled cider.

 Looking for more Christmas recipes?

 We’ve got your holiday entertaining covered with our Christmas recipe resources!
-Outside of holiday drinks, here are all best collections of recipes for the season:
+Outside of these holiday cocktails and drinks, here are all best collections of recipes for the season: